 - Multi-purpose lighting clips

-Many serious accidents happen when people are installing temporary lighting!
-Be smart.
-If you’re using a ladder, made sure it’s rated for your weight (plus whatever you’re carrying), it’s on a level and non-slip surface.
-You may feel like you're just a stretch away from securing the last strand, but if your ladder is placed on a slippery surface, in stretching you could wind up on the ground.
-(If you hire someone to install your holiday decor, make sure you use a business that is licensed and bonded, like Holiday Lighting NW.
-Nothing will ruin your holiday faster than an uninsured accident.)
+Safety should always be your first priority when hanging lights.
+If you’re using a ladder, make sure it’s rated for your weight (plus whatever you’re carrying) and sits on a level non-slip surface.
+If you hire someone to install your holiday decor, make sure you use a business that is licensed and bonded, like Holiday Lighting NW.

 These are the key points to a great, safe, successful holiday lighting project.
 Go ahead and make it yours!